GreenfishK/starvers/README.md

 See [here](https://github.com/GreenfishK/BEAR/tree/master/data).

 ## Load data into Jena and HDT
 Use the scripts from our [data directory](https://github.com/GreenfishK/BEAR/tree/master/data) to load the data.
 Execute the scripts one by one.
-After termination following new files will be added (marked in bold):
+After termination following new files will be added (marked with *):

 ```
 home/.BEAR/